Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 ---

+### #fandom

+The floodgates are open to discuss any and all of our beloved fandoms.
+Manga/Anime, Marvel, tv shows, comics, etc. As always the Code of Conduct applies.
+No NSFW content.

+---

 ### #food

 Feel like you want to share delicious foods that you know, your instagram-like (or not) food pics, or ask and share recipes?
 We welcome all foodies here!

+---

+### #foreign-languages-and-culture

+This channel covers any and all languages, including English.
+In addition, use this as a space to share different aspects of your various cultures, like regional holidays, family traditions, anything you find interesting or fun!

 ---